 Our subsidiary, Belite Bio (Shanghai) Limited is subject to the statutory rate of 25%, in accordance with the EIT Law.
 Under the EIT Law, dividends, interests, rent or royalties payable by Belite Bio (Shanghai) Limited to non-PRC resident enterprises, and proceeds from any such non-PRC resident enterprise investor's disposition of assets (after deducting the net value of such assets) shall be subject to a 10% withholding income tax, unless the respective non-PRC resident enterprise's jurisdiction of incorporation has a tax treaty or arrangements with China that provides for a reduced withholding income tax rate or an exemption from withholding income tax.
-No provision for PRC corporate income tax has been made for the year ended December 31, 2021, as Belite Bio (Shanghai) Limited had no such assessable profit for the year then ended.
+Belite Bio (Shanghai) Limited was incorporated on August 12, 2021.
+See Note 15 to our consolidated financial statements beginning on page F-1 of this prospectus.